Disability Advocacy Program

 Disability Advocacy 101 Online Training

-This online module designed for students, faculty, and staff takes you through some of the basics of being an advocate for persons with disabilities.
-Learn some strategies for recognizing and reducing barriers for persons with disabilities on our campus and how to incorporate Universal Design into events you host.
+This online training designed for students, faculty, and staff takes you through some of the basics of being an advocate for individuals with disabilities.
+Participants will learn about the Disability Resource Center, get an overview of the concept of disability, learn more about the experiences of individuals with disabilities, and be able to recognize and reduce barriers for individuals with disabilities on campus and in the community.

 Disability Advocacy 101 Group Training

 Would your class, campus organization, or department like to learn more about the DRC and disability in general?
 Request a DRC representative to lead your group through an in-person version of our Disability Advocacy 101 training.
 Training can be customized to fit the needs of your group.

 Would your class, campus organization, or department like to learn more about disability through the perspective of current UofL students that utilize the Disability Resource Center?
 This is a great opportunity to foster empathy, learn more about how to advocate for people with disabilities, and hear about current UofL students' experiences on campus.
 Request a student panel to visit your group to discuss their experiences and answer audience questions.

 Student, Faculty, & Staff Allies

 The Disability Resource Center would like to recognize the students, faculty, and staff who participate in our trainings to make the University of Louisville a more accessible place.
 Check out our list of allies.